Didier-codes/simple-java-maven-app/README.md

 Hello from Sanket
 Hello again from Sanket
-Hello from Didier
+Hello from Didier on April 4th 2022
-Hello from Didier Again
+Welcome to Automation